bruce/interrogator/README.md

 The GraphQL API is available at `/api/graphql`.

-GraphQL Playground is mounted at `/api/graphiql`.
+GraphiQL Playground is mounted at `/api/graphiql`.

 ### Example